 Living safely with wildlife

-- Freeze food waste and add it to your green can on the morning of your collection (this helps reduce odours that attract animals)
+Freeze food scraps such as meat, bones, and skin, and add it to your green cart on the morning of your collection.

 Be bear aware

-Bears occasionally wander into our neighbourhoods looking for food, and not just garbage.
-They're also attracted by fruit trees bearing over-ripe fruit, or easily accessible bird feeders, among other things.
+Bears are also attracted to foods that are not part of your garbage, and will wander into our neighbourhoods after being attracted by fruit trees bearing over-ripe fruit, or easily accessible bird feeders, among other things.

 Report a bear sighting to 604-990-BEAR (2327)